endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ## `std::function`

-`std::function` compares the function signature type, not the underlying object instance.
-The example below shows the limitation.
+`std::function` compares the function signature, not the underlying callable instance.
+The example below demonstrates this limitation.

 ```cpp
 #include <iostream>